So Far, So Good … Addictions Get Their Due

 Torn between two causes?

 When I was pregnant with my now adult twin sons, I had a reoccurring nightmare.
 I was standing between two cribs each with a crying baby unable to decide which son to go to.
 I’ve heard similar fears expressed about an association’s ability to advocate for more than one cause, one disease state, one group of people struggling or in recovery.
-Most recently such fears were voiced when we announced a strategic alliance of the State Associations for Addiction Services, the Legal Action Center, and the National Council for Behavioral Health.
+Most recently such fears were voiced when we announced a strategic alliance of the State Associations for Addiction Services, the Legal Action Center, and the National Council for Mental Wellbeing.

 Read More on Torn between two causes?